jondavid-black/systemgantry/README.md

-# System Gantry
+# System Catalyst

-System Gantry is an opinionated framework for building digital systems tailored to specific use cases.
+System Catalyst is an opinionated framework for building digital systems tailored to your custom use cases.
 It enables rapid, incremental development while enforcing strict architectural principles to ensure long-term maintainability and scalability.

 ## Core Philosophy

-System Gantry is built on a foundation of strict **Model-View-Controller (MVC)** separation of concerns.
+System Catalyst is built on a foundation of strict **Model-View-Controller (MVC)** separation of concerns.
 By enforcing clear boundaries between data, business logic, and user interface, the framework ensures that systems remain modular, testable, and adaptable to change.

 ## Architecture & Tech Stack

-System Gantry orchestrates a modern Python stack to deliver a cohesive development experience:
+System Catalyst orchestrates a modern Python stack to deliver a cohesive development experience:

 ### Model Layer (Data & State)
 *   **Version Control First:** We treat data with the same rigor as code.